-More Than 12 Million Healthcare Information Breaches in 2015 Alone!
+More Than 112 Million Protected Healthcare Information Records Were Breached in 2015 Alone!

 Why is the ONC increasing HIPAA Audits?